 Cave paintings can be found all over the world.
 But the most important and also the oldest paintings have been found in central France and northern Spain.
 The names Lascaux and Altamira are widely known.
 There are paintings in the Sahara desert, in South Africa and in the Ural mountains in Russia.
 There are paintings in northern America and in India.
 Rather strange is, we do not have a single cave painting in Germany, although we know for sure that it was inhabited at the same time and by the same people as central France.
 This is a great enigma.

 Caves are used for painting and writing until today.
-There are historic writings which are scientifically explored, like the remains of Wolfgang von Goethe or Nagel.
-Some tell us about the earliest cave tourism.
-And the youngest are generally called graffitti and feared, because they tend to cover and destroy older paintings.
-There was even a case in southern France were a group of boy scouts cleaned a cave and removed Palaeolithic graffitti.
+There are historic writings which are scientifically explored, like the remains of Wolfgang von Goethe or the Austro-Hungariab naturalist Joseph Anton Nagel.
+Some tell us about the earliest cave tourism, often with an exact date.
+And the youngest are generally called graffiti and feared, because they tend to cover and destroy older paintings.
+There was even a case in southern France were a group of boy scouts cleaned a cave from modern graffiti and accidentally also removed Palaeolithic graffiti.